 The range of options in the secular world can be overwhelming even for those who have been brought up in it.
 It is full of contradictions.
 It can be exciting and liberating but it can also be disappointing.
 It can be inspiring and fulfilling but it can also be lonely.
 Knowing where to begin is a real challenge.
 Mavar is here to support.

 Where do I begin?

 How do I contact Mavar?

 You can call Alex on the Mavar Helpline: 020 8144 5074.
-Because the helpline is not staffed at all times, you may be asked to leave a message – but you don’t have to.
-If you’re comfortable leaving us a telephone number to call you on that would be helpful and we will do our best to call you back at the time you request.
-Alternatively, you can email us: firstname.lastname@example.org , or make contact via the live chat box on our website which is completely anonymous.
+Because the helpline is not staffed at all times, it would be helpful if you could leave a message – but you don’t have to.
+If you’re comfortable leaving us a telephone number to call you on we’ll text you first and do our best to call you back at the time you request.
+Alternatively, you can email firstname.lastname@example.org , or make contact via the live chat box on our website which is completely anonymous.